richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 Iteratively click the samples to the right of the "Drag and drop a file..." box.

 <img src="https://github.com/user-attachments/assets/BLAH" width="800" title="Snipped February 18, 2025" />

+On the "Detected products" tab, note that only two values are surfaced: 1) product and 2) gap

 Review results on the "Detected attributes" / "JSON" tabs.